-If komoot suddenly stops while you’re recording or navigating a route and you’re using an Android device, the most likely cause are your phone settings.
-It could be that you see straight lines in your recording, which are a sign that the GPS signal broke off, or that the navigation of a route completely stops.
+If you’re using an Android device and komoot suddenly stops while you’re recording or navigating a route, the most likely cause are your phone settings.
+It could be that you see straight lines in your recording – a sign that the GPS signal was lost, or that the navigation of a route stops completely.
 If it stops while your screen is turned off, it is highly likely to be related to your phone settings.

-The Android system has a number of different ways that can allow it to restrict app function.
-These can be while the app is running in the background and are usually in order to optimise battery power or to free up memory space.
-These settings are different in every device and the naming is also not consistent across devices, so please look up your own device’s settings.
+The Android system has a number of different things that restrict app function.
+They often occur while the app is running in the background and are usually designed to optimise battery power or to free up memory space.
+These settings are different in every device and the naming is also inconsistent across devices, so please look up your own device’s settings.

 Try to confirm that the komoot app has the following access: